 Colonizing strains have been shown to adhere to the intestinal wall and support the permanent proliferation of more beneficial bacteria.

-There is an overwhelming amount of science suggesting probiotics do deliver health benefits, but when it comes to transient probiotics, the science tells us that to continue to reap the benefits, you have to continue to take them.
+There is an overwhelming amount of science suggesting probiotics do deliver health benefits, but when it comes to transient probiotics, science tells us that to continue to reap the benefits, you have to continue to take them.
 Once you stop, your gut bug populations seem to revert to the way they were before.
 (1)

 This may explain the exploding probiotic industry and the growing consensus among health-conscious people that, to be healthy, one would need to take a probiotic for the rest of their life.

 I tend to look at transient probiotic supplements (which make up 99 percent of the probiotics in the market) as valuable symptomatic relief for a bigger problem—but not as a required life-long supplement.

 Our ancestors used probiotic-rich foods like yogurt, cheese, and fermented vegetables, along with tubers, fruits, and veggies that were swarming with diverse bacteria to keep a healthy stable of gut bugs.

 Ayurveda described bacteria as “krimi.”
 Health concerns linked to krimi were described as “krimi roga.”
 To address these issues, they suggested modifying the environment of the host.
 (2-4)